EXECUTIVE DIRECTOR: WENDY WILSON

 “The Women’s Development Track modules have powerfully impacted my life and ministry.
 Each module contains excellent content that is practical, challenging and renewing.
 These weeks model the balance they teach, allowing space and time to process and connect with the Lord.
 Each time I have returned with a clearer view of God’s calling on my life and with tools for following Him more intentionally.
 The fact that this all happens in a community of other likeminded women from different ministry organizations is inspiring, as I hear what God is doing through their lives and ministries around the world.
 I recommend these programs to any global worker as a way of deepening your walk with God, refreshing your focus in ministry and for gaining new tools and insights from the material and your co-learners.
 After each WDT experience, I return home passionate about WDT as a resource for myself and my fellow workers.”

-SHERYL GRAVES is the Director of Women’s Ministries at Coppell Bible Fellowship in the Dallas, Texas area, and also serves as a facilitator for Women’s Development Track and a Board member for Grafted Life Ministries.
-With a business degree and background as well as 30 plus years of broad ministry experience, she is passionate about discipleship and effectively equipping women leaders in the local church setting.
+SHERYL GRAVES is a certified Spiritual Director in the Dallas, Texas area, with many years of church staff experience including the executive leadership team.
+With a business degree and background as well as 30 plus years of broad ministry experience, she is passionate about discipleship and walking alongside people in a deepening relationship with God.

 “I find that each time I participate in one of these development experiences, I return to my church ministry refreshed, with greater clarity, new perspective, and a renewed enthusiasm for both ministry and what the Lord is doing.
 I believe these opportunities for me to step out of my ministry context to learn from and with others are an important part of staying engaged in the longevity of a ministry life.
 These experiences help me to continue to grow, think, and pray creatively, and provide a buffer from falling into a ministry rut.
 I’m also grateful each time I participate for the time to allow my soul to settle and have the opportunity to rest and hear from the Lord.”